 Open your Cloud Apps or actions.

-Make sure to select both the Windows Virtual Desktop – and client – Enterprise Applications.
+Make sure to select both the Azure Virtual Desktop – and client – Enterprise Applications.

 Click on Select and Done

-If you’re using Windows Virtual Desktop (classic), choose these two apps:
+If you’re using Azure Virtual Desktop (classic), choose these two apps:

-If you’re using Windows Virtual Desktop (ARM-based), choose these two apps instead:
+If you’re using Azure Virtual Desktop (ARM-based), choose these two apps instead:

 Enter in all your (public) IP addresses that you want to whitelist from Azure MFA enforcement – in the – trusted ips – section.
 Learn here more on MFA – location filtering.

-Note: The following setting will also apply to the Windows Virtual Desktop – HTML5 RDWeb environment (aka.ms/WVDWeb).
+Note: The following setting will also apply to the Azure Virtual Desktop – HTML5 RDWeb environment (aka.ms/AVDWeb).